 - 1. Dual enrollment students are permitted to take a maximum of two courses per term on an SCF campus.
 Students may take additional dual enrollment courses at the high school site, not to exceed a combination total of 15 credit hours per semester or more than 29 credit hours total at the high school site. - 2.
 Early admissions students must enroll in a minimum of 12 credit hours per term, but may not exceed 15 hours.
 If a student would like to take additional hours, they may pay for and take up to 18 hours as part of the college enrichment program. - 3.
-Students who fail to notify the school counselor and SCF Admissions & Records Office of course registration will be voided from classes for non-payment.
-It is the student's responsibility to reregister for their courses.
-In addition, any schedule changes must be approved by the high school counselor and reported to the SCF dual enrollment liaison in order to avoid being voided from selected courses.
-NOTE: In some cases, students who are voided for non-payment may be assessed special fees for re-instatement. - 4.
+Students who do not officially withdraw from classes by the drop/add deadline will be reported as a no-show and will receive a "W" on their transcript.
+Fees will still be charged. - 4.
 Students must earn a "C" or better in each college course taken in the Dual Enrollment Program.
 Students who earn less than a "C" in a dual enrollment course will not be eligible to participate in dual enrollment the following semester.
 After one (1) semester, students may once again participate in the program with their high school approval.
 This academic policy applies to all dual enrollment courses; both at the high school and SCF. - 5.
 Students who withdraw or are withdrawn from SCF must notify the high school counselor immediately. - 6.
 Students are required to complete a new dual enrollment approval form each semester they wish to take courses. - 7.
 Students are permitted to enroll in dual enrollment courses offered before, during or after school hours and during summer terms.
 Students may be classified as both Dual Enrollment and College Enrichment in the same semester. - 8.
 Not all college courses offered by State College of Florida, Manatee-Sarasota are available through dual enrollment.
 Restrictions include, but are not limited to: - a.
 The Dual Enrollment Course Equivalency Listing identifies the approved list of DE courses.
-This listing is updated annually on www.facts.org. - b.
+This listing is updated annually on www.flvc.org. - b.
 Remedial level and enrichment courses are not available for dual enrollment.
 This includes applied art and music courses which carry special fees. - c.
 Flex start classes will only be approved on an individual basis, but not after the drop/add date of the traditional start of the term.
 Please see the Flex Start Classes Policy for detailed information. - d.
 Upper-level baccalaureate courses will not be available as part of SCF's early college programs. - e.
 Certain nursing and health science courses are not available due to age restrictions.
 These courses will be clarified by the appropriate Administrator when necessary. - 9.
 Academic credit for DE, CTE-DE and EA may vary based on the time and competency requirements of the course.